 Dry strength pertains to the adhesive’s bond strength in dry conditions, while wet strength refers to its bonding capability in humid or wet conditions.
 Different types of bonds have varying levels of dry and wet strength.
 In some cases, a moisture barrier such as a sealant is also used.

-5. Press Duration
+6. Press Duration

 The press duration is the amount of time the adhesive and substrate are held together under pressure and temperature during bonding.
 As is the case with temperature, the duration depends on the adhesive type, substrate material, and total thickness.
 If the press duration is too short, the adhesive may not crosslink adequately.
 Conversely, it may break down if the duration period is too long.
-Sometimes, as mentioned earlier, it is possible to extend the press duration at a lower temperature to achieve bonding if the product materials are sensitive to elevated temperatures.
+Sometimes though, as mentioned earlier, it is possible to extend the press duration at a lower temperature to achieve bonding if the product materials are sensitive to elevated temperatures.

-Choose Specialty Organics To Find the Formulation Right for Your Product
+Choose Specialty Organics to Find the Formulation Right for Your Product